canidlogic/aksmacro/README.md

     /* POSIX-specific code */
     #endif

-If your code only supports Win32 or only supports POSIX, you can define `AKS_REQUIRE_WIN` or `AKS_REQUIRE_POSIX` before including the header.
+If your code only supports WinAPI or only supports POSIX, you can define `AKS_REQUIRE_WIN` or `AKS_REQUIRE_POSIX` before including the header.
 The header will then check that the platform matches the stated requirement or cause a compilation error otherwise:

     #define AKS_REQUIRE_WIN
     #include "aksmacro.h"